-The Office of the University Ombudsman is located in Room 230 of GUC.
+The Office of the University Ombudsman is located in GUC Room 230.
 To make an appointment with the University Ombudsman, email satakeuchi@una.edu.

 WITHDRAWAL PROCEDURES

 WITHDRAWALS FROM COURSES AND/OR THE UNIVERSITY

 Students who wish to withdraw from a course or from the University should refer to instructions in the appropriate catalog: